ryanrclewis/saintstombs/content/saints/regions/north-america.md

 - St. Anne Melkite Church (802 Rifle Camp Road)
   - Shrine Church of the Holy Icon of Our Lady of America

-Waltham, Middlesex County, Massachusetts

-- Espousal Conference Center, Shrine, and Retreat House (554 Lexington St.)
-  - Shrine to the Holy Espousals of the Blessed Virgin Mary and St. Joseph

-Waterbury, New Haven County, Connecticut

-- Church of the Immaculate Conception (74 W. Main St.)
-  - Site of the baptism of Bl.
-Michael McGivney and where he said his first Mass

 West Burlington, Des Moines County, Iowa

 - St. Mary Church (500 W. Mt Pleasant Street)